SaniyaBekova/diabetes-prediction/README.md

-# Airbnb Rental Price Prediction API
+# Diabetes Prediction API

-This is a Flask-based API that predicts Airbnb rental prices based on several factors like bedrooms, bathrooms, accommodation capacity, and neighborhood.
+This is a Flask-based API that predicts Diabetes based on several factors like Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, Age.
 The API has two main endpoints:
 - `/reload`: Reloads the data and trains the model.
-- `/predict`: Predicts the rental price for a given listing.
+- `/predict`: Predicts the diabetes for a given parameters.

 ## Data Source and Prediction Process

 ### Data Source

-The data used for this project comes from the [Inside Airbnb dataset](https://insideairbnb.com/get-the-data/), which provides detailed information about Airbnb listings in various cities.
-For this particular app, the data for Boston, MA is used.
+The data used for this project comes from the [Kaggle](https://www.kaggle.com/datasets/mathchi/diabetes-data-set/data).

 The dataset includes important features such as:
-- **Price**: The rental price of the listing.
-- **Bedrooms**: The number of bedrooms in the listing.
-- **Bathrooms**: The number of bathrooms in the listing.
-- **Accommodates**: The maximum number of guests the listing can accommodate.
-- **Neighbourhood**: The neighborhood where the listing is located.
+**Pregnancies:** Number of times pregnant
+**Glucose:** Plasma glucose concentration a 2 hours in an oral glucose tolerance test **BloodPressure:** Diastolic blood pressure (mm Hg) **SkinThickness:** Triceps skin fold thickness (mm) **Insulin:** 2-Hour serum insulin (mu U/ml)
+**BMI:** Body mass index (weight in kg/(height in m)^2) **DiabetesPedigreeFunction:** Diabetes pedigree function **Age:** Age (years)
+**Outcome:** Class variable (0 or 1)

-The full dataset can be accessed and downloaded from the Inside Airbnb website at [Inside Airbnb - Get the Data](https://insideairbnb.com/get-the-data/).
+The full dataset can be accessed and downloaded from the Kaggle website at [Kaggle](https://www.kaggle.com/datasets/mathchi/diabetes-data-set/data).

 ### Prediction Process

-The application makes use of a simple **Linear Regression Model** to predict the rental price of an Airbnb listing based on various input features such as the number of bedrooms, bathrooms, accommodation capacity, and the neighborhood.
+The application uses a **RandomForestClassifier** to predict the likelihood of diabetes based on several medical and physiological input features, including Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, Age.

 The process of prediction is as follows:
-1. **Data Preprocessing**: The data is cleaned and processed.
-Non-numeric values are removed or converted, and categorical variables like `neighbourhood` are one-hot encoded to make them suitable for machine learning models.
-2. **Model Training**: A linear regression model is trained on the cleaned dataset using features like bedrooms, bathrooms, accommodates, and one-hot encoded neighborhood values.
+1. **Model Training**: The RandomForestClassifier is trained on a cleaned version of the diabetes dataset.
+The model learns patterns and relationships between input features and the target outcome (presence or absence of diabetes).
-3. **Prediction**: Once trained, the model can predict the rental price based on user input, such as the number of bedrooms, bathrooms, and neighborhood.
+2. **Prediction**: After training, the model can predict the probability of a patient having diabetes based on new input data provided by the user through the API.

-By using this model, the app can provide quick rental price predictions for Airbnb listings in Boston based on historical data.
+This approach allows the application to deliver reliable diabetes predictions in real-time using clinically relevant indicators.

 ## Prerequisites